Volscente/NexusLLM/documentation/docs/evaluation.md

 Was Martin Luther King Jr. assassinated on the April 4, 1968?
 ```

-## Advantages
+### Advantages
 - The score is not directly generated by an LLM

-# GPTScore
+## GPTScore
-## Introduction
+### Introduction
 It is similar to G-Eval, but the evaluation trask is performed with a form-filling paradigm.

 ![GPTScore](./images/gptscore.png)

-# SelfCheckGPT
+## SelfCheckGPT
-## Introduction
+### Introduction
 It samples multiple output in order to detect hallucinations through a model-based approach.

 ![SelfCheckGPT](./images/selfcheckgpt.png)

-# RAG-Specific Metrics
+## RAG-Specific Metrics
-## Faithfulness
-### Introduction
+### Faithfulness
-It evaluates whether the Generator is generating output that factually aligns with the information presented from the Retriever.
+It evaluates whether the Generator is generating output that factually
+aligns with the information presented from the Retriever.

 It is possible to use a QAG Score here.

-### Process
-For faithfulness, if you define it as the proportion of truthful claims made in an LLM output with regards to the retrieval context, we can calculate faithfulness using QAG by following this algorithm:
+For faithfulness, if you define it as the proportion of truthful claims
+made in an LLM output with regards to the retrieval context,
+we can calculate faithfulness using QAG by following this algorithm:

 1. Use LLMs to extract all claims made in the output.
 2. For each claim, check whether the it agrees or contradicts with each individual node in the retrieval context.
 In this case, the close-ended question in QAG will be something like: “Does the given claim agree with the reference text”, where the “reference text” will be each individual retrieved node.
 (Note that you need to confine the answer to either a ‘yes’, ‘no’, or ‘idk’.
 The ‘idk’ state represents the edge case where the retrieval context does not contain relevant information to give a yes/no answer.)
 3. Add up the total number of truthful claims (‘yes’ and ‘idk’), and divide it by the total number of claims made.

-### Code
 ```python
 from deepeval.metrics import FaithfulnessMetric from deepeval.test_case import LLMTestCase